 Every senior ops person who has run an outbound voice program for more than two years has lived through the same cycle.
 The Philippines voice floor looked cheap on paper.
 The first 30 days went well.
 By month four, the seat that was supposed to be the same agent dialing the same prospect list was a different agent.
 By month nine, the floor had cycled through half its headcount.
 Training cost compounded, conversion tanked through ramp, and the labor-arbitrage savings the procurement deck promised had quietly evaporated into a calibration tax that never showed up on the per-hour invoice.

 This is the lurking cost on every voice BPO contract.
 The Caribbean attrition delta is the term for the gap between that experience and what stable Caribbean nearshore voice rooms actually deliver.
-It is measurable, it is anchored to published industry benchmarks, and it is the headline reason the apparent 6 dollar per hour Caribbean premium over far-offshore voice is roughly offset on a total cost of ownership basis.
-This piece walks the term so buyers can model the delta directly against their own programs.
+One side of that gap is published and one side is not, and this piece is careful about which is which.
+It is the reason the apparent 6 dollar per hour Caribbean premium over far-offshore voice (a Call Force Global estimate from rate cards we have seen, not a published benchmark) is often offset on a total cost of ownership basis.
+The point of the piece is to hand you the method, so you can run the delta on your own program rather than borrow anyone else's band.

 Why attrition is the lurking cost on every BPO contract